 I learned to live with physical pain at a very young age.
-In fourth grade, my mother noticed a lump on my right ankle which began to grow – and with its growth, came so much pain.
+In fourth grade, my mom noticed a lump on my right ankle.
+It began to grow – and with its growth, came so much pain.
 There were days where I could barely walk, and would limp around the house, or just lay in bed.

 After multiple tests and an ultrasound, the doctors told my mother they believed I had a cancerous tumor.
-The news was told to the whole family, and for weeks, everyone thought this news was true.
+She told the news to the whole family, and for weeks, everyone thought I had cancer.
 A biopsy later confirmed that what was on my leg was not a tumor, or cancerous at all, but doctors still had no idea what it was.
 It wasn’t until ten years later that I was formally diagnosed with a Peripheral Arteriovenous Malformation.

 For years, doctors experimented, trying to get rid of the mass that would not stop growing.
-Surgeries were done to remove the growth (which I later learned caused even more issues), as well as surgeries to inject my leg with all different concoctions.
-Nothing worked, and after one particular surgery, I even had to relearn how to walk.
+I had surgeries to remove the growth (which I later learned caused even more issues).
+Surgeons injected experimental concoctions into my leg multiple times.
+Nothing worked, and after one particular surgery, I had to relearn how to walk.

-As soon as I was old enough to put a stop to things, I did, and refused to see any more doctors about my leg.
-I would fight through the painful days, in order to continue my life as a normal teenager, without weekend trips to the hospital.
+As soon as I was old enough to put a stop to things, I did.
+I refused to see any more doctors about my leg.
+I would fight through the painful days, in order to continue my life as a normal teenager without weekend trips to the hospital.

 To cope with the pain, I began to “push” it out of my body.
 I didn’t even realize this was different until only recently when I began to consciously move the physical pain around my body until it was released.
 I would envision the pain in my leg almost as particles, all jumbled up but moving.
 Then, I would visualize the pain particles moving down my leg and out of my foot.
 I now continue this practice with almost every pain I encounter.
-Many issues I once believed were injuries, have been removed this way, returning my body back to normal.
+I’ve removed many injuries this way, returning my body back to normal.

 Next time you feel a physical pain in your body, especially if it comes out of nowhere, try this exercise: